Small animal veterinary case study – Mika the dachshund

 On clinical examination Mika was very bright and alert and in good body condition at 6.4kg.
 Mucous membranes were pink and moist and pulse quality was good.
 Thoracic auscultation was unremarkable.
 Mika showed signs of pain on palpation of the caudal abdomen over the bladder.
 The bladder felt fairly small.
 There was no evidence of any lesions on the prepuce or penis and no penile discharge.

 Urine collected by cystocentesis contained 4+ blood.
-Crystals were not identified on a deposit exam.
+Crystals were not identified on a sediment exam.
 Biochemistry and electrolytes were unremarkable.
 Urine has been submitted for further culture and results are pending.

 Radiographs of the caudal abdomen were then performed.
-There is a nonunion fracture of the right acetabulum with lateral displacement of the iliac fracture segment.
-Moderate remodeling changes of the right femoral head are noted.
-There are also chronic nonunion fractures of the left and right pubic and ischial bones.
+There is a non-union fracture of the left acetabulum with lateral displacement of the iliac fracture segment.
+Moderate remodelling changes of the left femoral head are noted.
+There are also chronic non-union fractures of the left and right pubic and ischial bones.

 Under sedation we attempted to catheterise the urethra.
 An obstruction to passage of a small gauge catheter was noted approx. 4cm inside the urethra; once this region had been passed the catheter was advanced to a distance of 18cm at which point we were unable to advance the catheter further.

 Enemas were performed and a general anaesthetic administered.
 A retrograde urethrogram was then performed.
-There is persistent focal narrowing of the prostatic urethra with focal mild dilation on either side of the narrowed region.
+There is persistent focal narrowing of the prostatic urethra with focal mild dilation on either side of the narrowed region (Figure 2).
 No other significant urethral abnormalities are seen.
 There is a mild amount of reflux of contrast into the prostate.
 There is no evidence of reflux of contrast in the ureters.
 There is unremarkable contrast filling of the urinary bladder.
-The focal narrowing of the prostatic urethra is concerning for fibrosis or cicatrization from previous trauma given the healed/chronic pelvic fractures.
+The focal narrowing of the prostatic urethra is concerning for fibrosis or cicatrisation from previous trauma given the healed/chronic pelvic fractures.